sarahciston/codingcare/posts/guide.md

 When we were faced with formalizing into an organization with officers and institutionalization in order to access funding, for us in that moment it was right to turn that down.
 You'll have to decide what's right for your group at the time, but our members said they liked being able to stay low-stakes, without obligation.
 We were able to maintain this way because of individual members like myself having institutional support.
 In other contexts, this may change as our structure and membership continues to change.

+I have learned that, `when I hold my pedagogy and my programming more loosely, they both become more pleasurable.`

 <div class="play-along box" markdown="1">

 ### PLAY ALONG: TBD